-We will use our computer-based analytics tools to enable us to capture whole populations of your financial data, in particular the pensions payroll and journal entries.
+We will use our computer-based analytics tools to enable us to capture whole populations of your financial data, in particular journal entries.
 These tools:

-- ► help identify specific exceptions and anomalies which can then be subject to more traditional substantive audit tests; and - give greater likelihood of identifying errors than random sampling techniques.
+- help identify specific exceptions and anomalies which can then be subject to more traditional substantive audit tests; and - ▶ give greater likelihood of identifying errors than random sampling techniques.